 What can I expect in a typical class?

 It is Hatha yoga so a varied set of postures each week.
 Each class starts with a gentle warm up.
 You will then be guided through a series of yoga postures (called asanas) that will include:

 - Gentle back bends

 - Inversions (where the head is below the heart such as in downward dog pose)

 Postures may be in a standing, seated or lying position.
 Sometimes we gently flow from one posture to another and sometimes we hold a posture for a short time.
 Nothing is compulsory – you work with what is good for your body.

 An awareness of the breath is an important element of yoga and we will often include some simple breathing exercises to enhance our breath control.

 How long are the classes?

-Each class, which lasts for 75 minutes, finishes with a few minutes of deep relaxation.
+Each class, which lasts for an hour, finishes with a few minutes of deep relaxation.

 What about Covid-19 precautions?